 While most dogs love peanut butter and remember a peanut is a legume, not a nut, a few dogs are allergic to peanuts.
 Signs of a peanut allergy include itchiness, redness, and bald patches.

-And although most dogs can eat peanut butter, avoid any that use the artificial sweetener xylitol because it quickly can cause liver failure and death.
+And although most dogs can eat peanut butter, avoid any that use the sweetener xylitol, also known as birch sugar, because it quickly can cause liver failure and death.
 Xylitol also is commonly found in sugarless gum and breath mints.

 Onions and garlic